 There are different ways to make a payment when you are using your own funds for the purchase.
 First, you need to determine whether the transaction is done in Pesos or Dollars.
 Both currencies are acceptable with the Notario in Baja California.

-A) Paying with a personal check.- Depending on the residence of the seller you may be able to pay with a personal check for the whole amount, and although this is acceptable it is not safe for the seller given that the personal check may lack funds or could be easily cancelled.
+A) Paying with a personal check.- Depending on the residence of the seller you may be able to pay with a personal check for the whole amount, and although this is acceptable it is not safe for the seller given that the personal check may lack funds or could be easily canceled.

 B) Paying with a cashier’s check.- Depending on the residence of the seller you may be able to bring with you a cashier’s check in the name of the seller.
-This is a safer way for the seller but keep in mind that cashier’s checks can also be cancelled.
+This is a safer way for the seller but keep in mind that cashier’s checks can also be canceled.

 C) Transferring money electronically.- This is by far the most secure way to transfer funds to the seller.
 The wire can be sent to an account mostly anywhere around the world.
 Please check with your bank on the ability to wire money internationally.

-D) Cold hard cash.- Although this form of payment is possible and acceptable, it is unsafe for both buyer and seller to carry large sums of cash with them.
+D) Cash.- Although this form of payment is possible and acceptable, it is unsafe for both buyer and seller to carry large sums of cash with them.
 You also need to keep in mind that the maximum amount of cash that someone can carry with them when crossing the border is the equivalent of $10,000 USD.
 Also, due to laws in Mexico, most Notarios will cap the amount of cash that can be handed between parties to a set amount.
-For example a Notario in Rosarito caps the amount to $40,000 USD, if the transaction is for more than that, then the rest will have to be covered in a different way.
+For example, a Notario in Rosarito caps the amount to $40,000 USD, if the transaction is for more than that, then the rest will have to be covered in a different way.

-E) Using an Escrow account to hold funds.- This is the safest and most secured way to handle a transaction between buyer and seller, as a third party, escrow will be holding the funds during the transaction and will only disburse them based on instructions from both parties.
+E) Using an Escrow account to hold funds.- This is the safest and most secure way to handle a transaction between buyer and seller, as a third party, escrow will be holding the funds during the transaction and will only disburse them based on instructions from both parties.
 Learn more about using Escrow to purchase property in Mexico.

 2. Financing Options for Baja Real Estate